lodash/lodash/doc/README.md

 <!-- div -->

-### <a id="_.debounce" href="https://github.com/bestiejs/lodash/blob/master/lodash.js#L1315" title="View in source">`_.debounce(func, wait, immediate)`</a>
+### <a id="_.debounce" href="https://github.com/bestiejs/lodash/blob/master/lodash.js#L1454" title="View in source">`_.debounce(func, wait, immediate)`</a>
 Creates a new function that will postpone its execution until after `wait` milliseconds have elapsed since the last time it was invoked.
-Pass `true` for `immediate` to cause debounce to invoke the function on the leading, intead of the trailing, edge of the wait timeout.
+Pass `true` for `immediate` to cause debounce to invoke the function on the leading, instead of the trailing, edge of the `wait` timeout.
 [&#9650;][1]

 #### Arguments
 1. `func` *(Function)*: The function to debounce.
 2. `wait` *(Number)*: The number of milliseconds to postone.
-3. `immediate` *(Boolean)*: A flag to indicate execution is on the leading  edge of the wait timeout.
+3. `immediate` *(Boolean)*: A flag to indicate execution is on the leading  edge of the timeout.

 #### Returns
 *(Function)*: Returns the new debounced function.